Principal Investigator

 Huijing Xu

 Huijing Xu received her Ph.
 D. in Biomedical Engineering at the University of Southern California in 2019.
-After receiving her BS in Biomedical Engineering from Shanghai JiaoTong University, she continued studying in this field at USC and developed her interests in Neural Engineering and cortical prostheses.
-In 2011, she joined the Center for Neural Engineering (CNE) where she works under the direction of Professor T. W. Berger and Professor Dong Song.
+After graduation, she joined the USC Neural Modeling and Interface lab where she works under the direction of Professor Dong Song.
 Her research focuses on the development of novel neural interfacing techniques and the understanding of the function of the hippocampus in memory processing.
 Specifically, she works on the design and development of conformal multi-electrode arrays that can recording neural activities from multiple sub-regions of the hippocampus simultaneously from behaving animals and to conduct behavioral experiments to study the information transformation within the hippocampus tri-synaptic circuit.

 Xiang Zhang